Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 There you have it in Rochester New York, Iggy it looks great.

-The fireplace below is a direct vent self installation with a Starfire base and Hyacinth Topper.
+The fireplace below is a direct vent self installation with a Starfire Base Glass and Hyacinth Topper.
 There are a few fireplace companies who say this can't be done, really!
 So I guess this didn't really didn't happen, did it?

 tl 1